TE-YoshinoriOota/Spresense_fftanalyzer_sample/README.md

 Signal Processing contains signal capturing part and signal processing part.
 Sensor signal comes from Spresense microphone interface supporting sampling rate of 16kHz, 48kHz, and 192 kHz.
 This sample includes digital filters like a high pass and a low pass filter and the fast Fourier transformation and so on.

-## The processing flow of the signal capturing
+## Ssignal capturing part on Maincore
 Captured signals via Spresense microphone interface are stored in Ringbuffer prepared for each channel with no conditions.
 This routine should not be obstructed by any tasks.
 Imagine that capturing signals of 192kHz in 256 samples, the allowed time for capturing is only 1.3 msec (1/192000 x 256 = 1.3msec).
 So this routine is implemented on the independent thread with high priority.
 And since both the buffer size of the readframe and ring buffer for this signal processing is very important, the size should not be changed.
 If you change, the hardware FIFO buffer will be overflow frequently and it makes you bother to make your application.
 The below is the source code of the signal capturing.

 ```